-Located 80km away from El Calafate, “The Perito Moreno Glacier” is the National Park’s host, where visiting its catwalks is actually a unique experience.
+Located 80km away from El Calafate, “The Moreno” is the National Park’s host, where visiting its catwalks is actually a unique experience.

 From the beginning, the trip holds pleasant surprises.
 On the village outskirts, it is possible to see the Argentino Lake on the right and its shallowest part, Redonda Bay (Rounded Bay), populated by a large variety of birds like black-necked swans, flamingos, steamer ducks, coots and Magellan gooses surrounded by yellow fields, due to the “coirones”, typical grass of Patagonian steppe.